hennique/simple_projects/README.md

 # simple_projects

-A collection of simple projects to familiarize myself with GitHub and learn programming.
+A collection of simple projects to familiarize myself with Git/GitHub and learn programming.

 # FAQ